tonymazn/Object-Detection/README.md

 [![Video Object Detaction DEMO](cameraCapture.PNG)](https://youtu.be/GHK44tlMlcA)

 -
-This project is a Python base tool to demonstrate Object Detecion by YOLO v3.
+This project is a Python base tool to demonstrate Object Detecion by YOLO v3 on Windows Envirenment.

 Installation
 -